VCG/bibutils/README.md

     --first Hanspeter // first name of author
     --last Pfister // last name of author
-    --i papers.bib // input bib file with references to consider --sy 2010 // start year of conflict of interests --ey 2022 // end year of conflict of interests
+    --i papers.bib // input bib file with references to consider --sy 2010 // start year of conflict of interests.
+Default is 5 years back from current year.
+    --ey 2022 // end year of conflict of interests.
+Default is current year.
 ```